liuggio/RackspaceCloudFilesBundle/README.md

 Introduction
 ------------

 Rackspace Cloud Files bundle is a simple and easy way to use the namespaced version of php-cloudfiles with Symfony2 applications,

 but it has also some facilities for handle the static file with the rackspace cloud files.

+This Bundle borns as fork of the escapestudios/EscapeRackspaceCloudFilesBundle, now these two bundles are very different.

 [![Build Status](https://secure.travis-ci.org/liuggio/RackspaceCloudFilesBundle.png)](http://travis-ci.org/liuggio/RackspaceCloudFilesBundle)